Euro shrugs off disappointing GDP data, dollar subdued

 Dollar bulls have been looking for fresh reasons to drive up the index after last month's 2.1 percent rally - the biggest monthly gain in over a year.

-They are likely to have to wait a little longer given an absence of major economic data in Asia and with many European centers closed for the Assumption Day holiday on Friday.
-ECONASIA
+They are likely to have to wait a little longer given an absence of major economic data in Asia and with many European centres closed for the Assumption Day holiday on Friday.

 (Editing by Shri Navaratnam)